 Daryl Fuller presented.
 Mayor Drain asked if he would be interested in the alternate position if someone else was appointed to the primary position.
 Councilmember Veranth asked Mr. Fuller if he would be interested in staying on the Board of Adjustments.

-Mayor Drain made a motion to exit the public hearing.
+Mayor Drain made a motion to exit the public meeting.
 Councilmember Ellis seconded.
 All voted Aye.
 Motion passed unanimously.

 Motion to go into the executive session to discuss the candidates made by Mayor Drain.
 Seconded by Councilmember Ellis.
 All voted Aye.
 Motion passed unanimously.

 Motion to close the executive session made by Councilmember Ellis.
 Seconded by Councilmember Veranth.
 All voted Aye.
-Motion pass
+Motion passed unanimously.

 Motion to open the public meeting made by Councilmember Gardner.
 Seconded by Councilmember Ellis.
 All voted Aye.
 Motion passed unanimously.